antigravitus/hello-world/README.md

 # hello-world
 Learning about Git and GitHub, and how to use them.

-This is a bit about myself.
+It is too a bit about myself.

+You're a jerk.